lmanul/gimp-texturize/README.md

 # GIMP Plug-In Texturize

 This plugin takes a small image and creates a texture out of it.
 The idea is to put several copies (patches) of the small image on the big canvas.
 The copies aren't complete: we cut the border so that the transition is invisible, and the the texture seems natural.

 # Dependencies

-If you're under Debian or Ubuntu, install the build dependencies
+If you're using a Debian-based system, install the build dependencies

     sudo apt build-dep gimp-texturize